Steve's Food Thing

 Classic Rack of Lamb

-Filet Mignon with sauteed Mushrooms
+Fillet Mignon with sautéed Mushrooms

 Rosemary Garlic Chicken Thighs